Thaleeb123/ODD-or-EVEN-/README.md

-# ODD-or-EVEN-
+# ODD-or-EVEN
-A simple program  which helps the user to check wether a nu,ber is odd or even
+A simple program  which helps the user to check wether a number is odd or even